lovechants/Aliyah/README.md

 ## Example Images
 Visualization hooks differ from framework to framework.
-So, as more frameworks are supported, more examples for each framework will be added.
+As more frameworks are supported, more images will be added here.
 ![MINST Rendering](example.png)
 ![VAE Example 1](example1.png)
 ![SimpleNet Output](example2.png)